Ever wonder if there was an investment you could make that would always pay out?

 There’s something else about investing in yourself that deserves mention and I believe that Jim Rohn said it best when he said, “We generally change ourselves for one of two reasons: inspiration or desperation.”

-When we do something out of desperation, we do it because we have lost hope, we surrender, and we typically end up doing something rash.
-We don’t think about the consequences and we often times make decisions that aren’t helpful to ourselves or others.
+When you do something out of desperation, you do it because you have lost hope, you surrender, and you typically end up doing something rash.
+You don’t think about the consequences and often times make decisions that aren’t helpful to yourself or others.

 Inspiration, on the other hand, gives you motivation to invest in yourself.
-When we are inspired to change ourselves we tend to change our lives for the better.
+When you are inspired to change yourself, you tend to change your life for the better.
 When you make a real investment in yourself, you are more committed.
 When you are more committed, you will receive more benefits from your investment.
 Those benefits will, in turn, feed your inspiration.

 It’s a cycle of perpetual prosperity.